MA/JS colleagues offer practical advice on frequent questions

 These early steps are crucial to position your idea for success under the INTERREG Danube Region Programme.
 Early understanding of programme documents and support structures significantly increases the quality of your proposal.

 The clock is ticking.
-To prevent time-related issues and associated stress, we asked our Katalin Kovács-Kasza, priority officer. to give you a couple of pieces of advice.
+To prevent time-related issues and associated stress, we asked our Katalin Kovács-Kasza, Priority Officer. to give you a couple of pieces of advice.
 Make a checklist and keep an eye on the calendar.

 Katalin: Timely planning is one of the keys to a successful preparation.
 To plan your application to the Danube Region Programme with a submission deadline of 15 December 2025, you shall work backwards from the deadline and structure your timeline along key milestones.
 Please find below a suggested ideal timeline.